 Note #8: Since July 1, 1991, Charleston county has imposed the 1% Local Option Tax.
-Charleston county was scheduled to impose a 1/2 of 1% Transportation Tax in May of 2003; however, this tax was not imposed as a result of a South Carolina Supreme Court decision.
+Effective May 1, 2005, Charleston county charges two local sales and use taxes - the 1% Local Option Tax and a 1⁄2 of 1% Transportation Tax.
+(Prior to the enactment of this Transportation Tax, Charleston county was scheduled to impose another Transportation Tax at the rate of 1⁄2 of 1% in May of 2003; however, this tax was not imposed as a result of a South Carolina Supreme Court decision.)